 "Each associate dean is responsible for a critical engine of the college and specific initiatives, yet all team members will be architects and bridge builders," said Dean Marianne Lewis.
 "While we all have diverse expertise and backgrounds, our common thread is the shared dedication to the Lindner community."

 Dean Lewis has earned numerous teaching and research awards throughout her academic career.
 An international expert on organizational paradoxes, her research explores tensions and competing demands surrounding leadership and innovation.
 She applies her renowned paradox lens across such diverse contexts as strategy, product development, organizational change, governance and technology implementation.
 Her paper, “Exploring paradox: Toward a more comprehensive guide,” received the Academy of Management Review Best Paper Award in 2000 and is among the most cited in the field.
 Her work appears in such top journals as the Harvard Business Review, Academy of Management Journal and Organization Science.
+In 2022, she released a co-authored book titled “Both/And Thinking: Embracing Creative Tensions to Solve Your Toughest Problems.”
 Dean Lewis earned her PhD from the University of Kentucky.